Elysee Palace, a lavish mansion

 Salon des Aides de Camp

-It boasts a carpet coming from the Château des Tuileries, but the fireplace is a replica of that of Louis XIV's bedchamber at Versailles.
+It boasts a carpet from the Château des Tuileries, and a replica of the fireplace in Louis XIV’s bedchamber at Versailles.

-The Salon Doré or Golden Room fully deserves its name!
+The Salon Doré (Golden Room), the president’s official study, fully deserves its name!

-It has retained its original decor created in 1861 by the painter Jean-Louis Gogon for Empress Eugénie.
+Nestled in the heart of the mansion, it has retained its decor created in 1861 by the painter Jean-Louis Gogon for Empress Eugénie.

-It boats a series of stunning Gobelins tapestries, carpets from the Manufacture Nationale de la Savonnerie, a Napoleon III crystal chandelier and finally a chest of drawers by Boulle!
+It boats Gobelins tapestries, carpets from the Manufacture Nationale de la Savonnerie, a Napoleon III crystal chandelier and a chest of drawers by André Boulle.

-The masterpiece of this room, though, is the Louis XV style desk created in the 18th century by the cabinetmaker Charles Cressent.
+The room’s masterpiece, though, is the Louis XV style desk the cabinetmaker Charles Cressent created in the 18th century!

 The Salon Doré communicates with the Salon Vert and its large oval table.